hmrc/crs-fatca-registration-ui-tests/README.md

 ### Running tests using BrowserStack
 If you would like to run your tests via BrowserStack from your local development environment please refer to the [webdriver-factory](https://github.com/hmrc/webdriver-factory/blob/main/README.md/#user-content-running-tests-using-browser-stack) project.

-## Installing local driver binaries

-This project supports UI test execution using Firefox (Geckodriver) and Chrome (Chromedriver) browsers.

-See the `drivers/` directory for some helpful scripts to do the installation work for you.
-They should work on both Mac and Linux by running the following command:

-    ./installGeckodriver.sh <operating-system> <driver-version>
-    or
-    ./installChromedriver <operating-system> <driver-version>

-- *<operating-system>* defaults to **linux64**, however it also supports **macos**
-- *<driver-version>* defaults to **0.21.0** for Gecko/Firefox, and the latest release for Chrome.
-You can, however, however pass any version available at the [Geckodriver](https://github.com/mozilla/geckodriver/tags) or [Chromedriver](http://chromedriver.storage.googleapis.com/) repositories.

-**Note 1:** *You will need to ensure that you have a recent version of Chrome and/or Firefox installed for the later versions of the drivers to work reliably.*

-**Note 2** *These scripts use sudo to set the right permissions on the drivers so you will likely be prompted to enter your password.*

 ## Scalafmt